wajeehamushtaq/Task_Reminder/README.md

 In this menu user will be asked to set reminder so that this task reminder will output tasks at specific time which is to be completed.
 ## Limitation of this funcion is that it take time for seconds.
 ```
-if user set reminder for 5 minutes then it will output after 5 minutes
+if user set reminder for 5 seconds then it will output after 5 seconds
 Complete the following task : PPSD,CAL,PF
 ```
 ## Exit program